 Vice-Chancellor’s Awards for Outstanding Contributions to Student Learning

 Citations recognise and reward the diverse contribution that individuals and teams make to the quality of student learning.
-In 2017 there will be 10 awards available in this category.
+In 2018 there will be up to 10 awards available in this category.

 Step 1.
 Recognition phase

 Senior managers with a Faculty / School / Department will be invited to nominate any staff who they consider demonstrate an outstanding contribution to student service via direct email correspondence from CLIPP